Assured autonomy: How operations research powers and orchestrates generative AI systems: Flow-Based Generative Models: Structured Evolution in Probability Space

 \section{Flow-Based Generative Models: Structured Evolution in Probability Space}

-\yao{We introduce flow-based generative models as a design pattern for auditable, constrainable generation---not as a claim that any particular method is empirically superior.} Flow-based generative models construct complex distributions by transporting probability mass through a sequence of maps, from discrete normalizing flows to continuous-time formulations based on neural ODEs and related transport-based variants \citep{Dinh2017,rezende2015variational,albergo2023stochastic,chen2018neural,lipman2023,geng2025mean,song2023consistency,xu2023normalizing}.
-The transport formulation is implementation-agnostic: in low-dimensional or structured settings, maps (or velocity fields) can be affine or piecewise-affine, triangular (Knothe--Rosenblatt), kernel-based, or computed via optimal transport solvers when geometry is explicit \citep{peyre2019computational}; neural parameterizations matter most when high-dimensional heterogeneity makes expressivity the bottleneck.
-Viewed through an OR lens, flow-based generation is an iterative algorithm in probability space \citep{xie2025flow}, which makes constraints and risk functionals natural to impose at the level of distributional evolution.
-Accordingly, we proceed in three steps: we first formalize continuous-time distributional dynamics; we then show how deterministic transport yields structure-by-construction and auditability (in contrast to stochastic sampling); and we close by explaining how this interface supports constraint- and tail-aware scenario generation for decision-making.
+We introduce flow-based generative models as a design pattern for auditable, constrainable generation---not as a claim of empirical superiority.
+Flow-based models construct complex distributions by transporting probability mass through a sequence of maps, from discrete normalizing flows to continuous-time formulations based on neural ODEs and transport-based variants \citep{Dinh2017,rezende2015variational,albergo2023stochastic,chen2018neural,lipman2023,geng2025mean,song2023consistency,xu2023normalizing}.
+The transport formulation is implementation-agnostic: simple or kernel-based maps suffice in low-dimensional settings, while neural parameterizations matter when high-dimensional heterogeneity makes expressivity the bottleneck \citep{peyre2019computational}.
+Through an OR lens, flow-based generation is an iterative algorithm in probability space \citep{xie2025flow}, making it natural to impose constraints and risk functionals on distributional evolution.
+The rest of this section formalizes continuous-time distributional dynamics, shows how deterministic transport yields structure-by-construction and auditability, and explains how the interface supports constraint- and tail-aware scenario generation.

+\look{In \cref{fig:framework-architecture}, this section corresponds to the representation layer: turning raw model capability into constraint-aware, auditable scenario generation that can be governed downstream.}